This post may contain affiliate links. For more information, read my disclosure policy.

 The best thing about this Mixed berry crisp recipe is the giant oatmeal cookie crumble topping.
 Since I used fresh juicy berries and then topped it with a crumble topping, this triple berry crisp recipe has the perfect balance between tart and sweet.
 Fruit Crisps like this are so easy to make – you don’t have to worry about pie crust or the center being set.
 The sweet fruit mixes perfectly with the crunchy oat streusel topping – perfect with a giant scoop of vanilla ice cream!

-How to Make Berry Crisp
+Berry Crisp Ingredients

 - I used strawberries and blueberries hulled and sliced.
 If you want to use frozen berries, thaw and drain them a bit before adding them.